raoulaudouin/Portraits-of-Territory/readme.md

 Portraits of Territory
 ======================

-- Introduction—Of One Territory and its Representations
+- Introduction: Of One Territory and its Representations
-- I—The Drawn World
+- I. The Drawn World
-- II—The Printed Globe
+- II.
+The Printed Globe
-- II—The Photographed Earth
+- III.
+The Photographed Earth
-- IV—The Online Map
+- IV.
+The Online Map
-- Conclusion—On Creations and Appropriations of a Portrait
+- Conclusion: On Creations and Appropriations of a Portrait
 - Sources

 ![Jules Verne’s Off on a Comet](images/jules-verne-off-on-a-comet.jpg)